JKsamuel/JKsamuel.github.io/pages/index.md

 It's fun to learn new things one by one.
 Even if it takes time, it's fun to solve the problem step by step.

-I'll look for and research to see if there's anything fun going on.
+I'll look for and research to see if there's anything fun going on.<br>
-We're going to make something fun.
+I'm going to make something fun.